 Method 3: White Vinegar

-- Rinse the rusty furniture with vinegar.
+- First, wash the rusted area with vinegar.

 Method 4: Potato